Winter Car Kit Checklist for Cold Weather Travel

 We'll email this post to you, so you can come back to it later!

-How to Store Your Emergency Car Kit
+How to Store Your Winter Car Kit

 I keep the shovel and scraper separate from the rest of the pack, and food items separate from combustibles.
 If you pack nothing else, you should have hats and blankets enough for all regular passengers and a good ice scraper.
 The snow shovel and jumper cables are the next most important.